“I check the dictionary for the meaning of friend”

 It’s one of the best tracks on MM..FOOD or any DOOM album for that matter.

 It’s also one of the hardest to make into a recipe.
-No real food mentions in the lyrics, the “deep-fried” in the title is more about 86ing fake frenz than about cooking.
+No food is mentioned in the lyrics, the “deep-fried” in the title is more about 86ing fake frenz than about cooking.
 So, I started thinking about culinary “friends.”
 Things one often eats together.
 Bagel & cream cheese.
 Peanut butter & jelly.
 Grilled cheese & tomato soup.

 The last pair led me to think about soup dumplings which then led to this recipe.
 I choose to use homemade tomato soup, but a good brand of canned soup would work fine.
 The real trick here is the patience and practice needed to get the dumplings sealed properly.
 Definitely use Wonder Bread or something exactly like Wonder Bread.
 You’re going to need that “Wonder Bread Squish” to get these to work.
 Oh yeah, don’t get fancy with the cheese.
 Embrace the orange melty glory of American cheese.